Magic SysRq key

 The magic SysRq key is a key combination understood by the Linux kernel, which allows the user to perform various low-level commands regardless of the system's state.
-It is often used to recover from freezes, or to reboot a computer without corrupting the filesystem.
-Its effect is similar to the computer's hardware reset button (or power switch) but with many more options and much more control.
+It is often used to recover from freezes, or to reboot a computer without corrupting the file system.

-This key combination provides access to powerful features for software development and disaster recovery.
+This key combination provides access to features for disaster recovery.
 In this sense, it can be considered a form of escape sequence.
 Principal among the offered commands are means to forcibly unmount file systems, kill processes, recover keyboard state, and write unwritten data to disk.
-With respect to these tasks, this feature serves as a tool of last resort.

 The magic SysRq key cannot work under certain conditions, such as a kernel panic or a hardware failure preventing the kernel from running properly.

+Implementation

+The Linux kernel contains sysrq.c, which implements magic SysRq functionality.
+Magic SysRq functionality is called by serial devices at a low level in the driver code.